 Many studies (such as this one) have demonstrated that chewing gum is tremendously effective at trapping and removing bacteria from the mouth.

 Try to avoid fruit-flavored sugar-free gums, as these may be higher in the acidic ingredients that may actually harm teeth.
-A study showed that while sugar free confections (such as gum) have many properties that reduce decay by bacteria, those that contain acidic additives can actually erode tooth enamel.
+A study showed that while sugar-free confections (such as gum) have many properties that reduce decay by bacteria, those that contain acidic additives can actually erode tooth enamel.

-Dr. Emery’s rule of thumb on gum chewing (and pretty much everything in life) is moderation.
+A Sugar Fixsrule of thumb on gum chewing (and pretty much everything in life) is moderation.
 Gum chewing really is likely not a problem if it’s done in moderation, not necessarily on a daily basis.

 Call us at (773) 883-1818 or email us today.